180-degree rule: Style

 In professional productions, the applied 180-degree rule is an essential element for a style of film editing called continuity editing.
 The rule is not always obeyed.
 Sometimes a filmmaker purposely breaks the line of action to create disorientation.
 Carl Theodor Dreyer did this in The Passion of Joan of Arc; Stanley Kubrick also did this, for example, in the bathroom scene in The Shining.
 Directors Jacques Demy, Tinto Brass, Yasujirō Ozu, Wong Kar-wai, and Jacques Tati have also ignored this rule sometimes, as has Lars von Trier in Antichrist.
 In the seminal French New Wave film À bout de souffle (Breathless), Jean-Luc Godard breaks the rule in the first five minutes in a car scene which jumps between the front and back seats, improvising an "aesthetic rebellion" for which the New Wave would become known.

-When the rule is broken accidentally, or for a technical reason (such as the inability to place a camera physically in the correct position), there are techniques which may be employed to attempt to hide the mistake.
+When the rule is broken accidentally, or for a technical reason (such as the inability to place a camera physically in the correct position), there are techniques which may be employed to attempt to hide it.
 For example, the editor may pre-lap a word or two of dialog prior to the cut, so that the viewer will concentrate on what is being said as a distraction from the breaking of cinematic convention.

 Some styles used with the 180-degree rule can elicit an emotion or create a visual rhythm.
 By moving the camera closer to the axis for a close-up shot, it can amp up the intensity of a scene when paired with a long shot.
 When the camera is moved further away from the axis for a long shot after a close-up shot, it may provide a break in the action of the scene.

 In the Japanese anime feature Paprika, two of the main characters discuss, and demonstrate, the disorientating effect of crossing the line.

 Empirical research

 Empirical evidence exploring the importance of maintaining the 180-degree rule is limited.
 The basic premise is that abiding by the rule helps keep characters on the correct side of the screen.
-Thus, it is assumed that if the rule is violated, it can lead to distraction, and disrupt the flow of the moment.
+Thus, it is assumed that if the rule is violated, it can lead to distraction and disrupt the flow of the moment.
 This is then extrapolated to affect the rhythm, or emotions of the scene.
 However, these notions are rooted in filmmakers' subjective reports, rather than empirical evidence.

-There has been research that demonstrated crossing the line can negatively affect the accuracy of spatial representation of the scene.
-Furthermore, flipping the characters' positions can disrupt the audience's understanding of the relative orientations on screen.
-Violations appear to also affect spatial memory for the location of objects in a scene, but does not affect memory for the narrative, the order of unfolding events, nor the understanding of narrative flow.
+Some research has demonstrated that crossing the line can negatively affect the accuracy of spatial representation of the scene.
+Furthermore, flipping the characters' positions can disrupt the viewer's understanding of the relative orientations on screen.
+Violations appear to also affect spatial memory for the location of objects in a scene, but they do not affect memory for the narrative, the order of unfolding events, nor the understanding of narrative flow.